AustralianSynchrotron/pdviper/README.rst

 Version History
 ---------------
+1.1 -Improved handling of filename conventions for robustness

-0.3 -Automatic curve fitting and manual curve definition for background subtraction
+1.0 -Automatic curve fitting and manual curve definition for background subtraction
     -Peak detection and fitting
 	-Rescaling and offset of both axes
 	-Output of all active datasets into .xyz format